-- Turn on your waffle maker so it can heat up.
+- Prep your tools.
+Turn on your waffle maker so it can heat up.
 Preheat oven to 200F and place an oven-safe plate inside.
-Put cooked waffles on the plate to keep warm while you’re working.
+Put cooked waffles on the plate to keep warm while you're working.

-- In a large bowl, combine the sourdough discard, milk, sugar, eggs and melted butter.
+- Combine wet ingredients.
+In a large bowl, combine the sourdough, milk, sugar, eggs and melted butter.
 Mix well.
 Make sure that your melted butter is warm, not hot before adding it to the bowl.

-- In a medium bowl, combine the flour, baking powder and kosher salt.
+- Mix dry ingredients.
+In a medium bowl, combine the flour, baking powder and kosher salt.
 Mix briefly.

-- Add dry ingredients to the wet ingredients.
+- Combine wet and dry ingredients.
+Add dry ingredients to the wet ingredients.
 Stir until there are no large lumps or bits of dry batter visible.

-- Cook time will also depend on your waffle maker and how much batter you are cooking at once.
+- How long to cook?
+Cook time will also depend on your waffle maker and how much batter you are cooking at once.
 In my American waffle maker, these are ready in about 2 minutes.
 In my Belgian waffle maker, they are ready in 3 minutes.